Why Lanzarote is the coolest of the Canary Islands

 4. Cultural cool

-How about a museum that lies underwater, one that you're going to get seriously wet walking around?
+How about a museum that lies underwater, one that you're going to get seriously wet looking around?
 I'm serious here!
 That's exactly what you will find at Lanzarote's Museo Atlantico, which lies 12m below the ocean and is only accessible to scuba divers and snorkellers.

 7. La Graciosa